 Instrument of Flash Column Chromatography

 Barometric flash column, pump, filter flask, and test tube.

-1. Choose proper barometric flash column according to the volume of samples that are prepared to be separated.
+1. Choose a proper barometric flash column according to the volume of samples that are prepared to be separated.
 Add a little degreasing cotton, quartz sand, and adsorbing agent successively after the column is dried and cleaned up.
 Cover the upper layer of the adsorbing agent with quartz sand afterward.
-2. After the preparatory work is finished, slip the rubber plug with duct into the upper end of the barometric flash column, and connect the other end of the duct to the filter flask with a pump.
+2. After the preparatory work is finished, slip the rubber plug with the duct into the upper end of the barometric flash column, and connect the other end of the duct to the filter flask with a pump.
 Operate the pump to increase the pressure inside the column and the flow rate of the eluting agent is also increased.